 The Next Level

-Next Level Executive Development Program is designed to accelerate the transition for recently promoted or soon-to-be promoted senior leaders.
+Next Level Leadership Consortium is designed to accelerate the transition for recently promoted or soon-to-be promoted senior leaders.
 Candidates are often identified by their organization as “high potentials” or “fast trackers” and have 5-10 years of progressive management experience.

 Organizations would leverage this program as a way to enhance their succession planning and executive onboarding programs.
 This program will help to address the need to replace senior leaders in the upcoming years (due to retirements) in the private, public, and non-profit sectors.
 Progressive organizations will embrace this program as a way to invest in the development of their high potential leaders to prepare them for larger, senior level roles and gain a significant return on their investment.